-Book your MOT online with Merityre and take your vehicle into one of our 7 DVSA (formally VOSA) approved MOT Test branches.
+Book your MOT online with Merityre and take your vehicle into one of our 10 DVSA (formally VOSA) approved MOT Test branches.
 All of our MOT Test stations have reached green rated approval levels and all Merityre MOT Testers are fully trained to the highest level.
 Learn what is checked in an MOT test from our detailed guide.

-The driver seat must be fully adjustable and all seats in the vehicle need to be fully secure and able to remain in an upright position.
+The driver’s seat must be fully adjustable, while all seats in the vehicle need to be fully secure and able to remain in an upright position.
 All seats must have working seatbelts which are in good condition and operate correctly.
 The full length of the seatbelt will be checked for damage.

 The horn must emit a continuous and uniform sound which is loud enough to be heard clearly by other road users.